 In September 2017, in connection with the voluntary prepayment and termination of Kronos' term loan discussed in Note 8, Kronos voluntarily terminated this swap contract, as it no longer had any exposure to volatility in respect of LIBOR.
 The cost to us to early terminate the swap contract was \$3.3 million, which was paid to Wells Fargo concurrent with the termination.
 Such \$3.3 million charge is classified as part of our loss on prepayment of debt discussed in Note 9.
-Such \$3.3 million amount is also classified as part of the cash paid for interest disclosed in our Condensed Consolidated Statement of Cash Flows for the year ended December 31, 2017.
+Such \$3.3 million amount is also classified as part of the cash paid for interest disclosed in our Consolidated Statement of Cash Flows for the year ended December 31, 2017.

-During 2015, 2016 and 2017 (prior to the termination of the interest rate swap contract), a pretax unrealized loss arising during the periods of \$4.4 million, \$3.1 million and \$2.3 million, respectively, was recognized in other comprehensive income (loss) related to the interest rate swap.
-During such periods, \$.9 million, \$3.5 million and \$2.1 million, respectively, were reclassified from accumulated other comprehensive loss into earnings and are included in interest expense in our Consolidated Statements of Operations.
+During 2016 and 2017 (prior to the termination of the interest rate swap contract), a pretax unrealized loss arising during the periods of \$3.1 million and \$2.3 million, respectively, was recognized in other comprehensive income (loss) related to the interest rate swap.
+During such periods \$3.5 million and \$2.1 million, respectively, were reclassified from accumulated other comprehensive loss into earnings and are included in interest expense in our Consolidated Statements of Operations.
 From the inception of the swap until the swap contract termination, there had been no gains or losses recognized in earnings representing hedge ineffectiveness with respect to the interest rate swap.
-The fair value of the interest rate swap contract at December 31, 2016 was a \$3.1 million liability including \$2.9 million recognized as part of accounts payable and accrued liabilities and \$.2 million recognized as part of other noncurrent liabilities in our Consolidated Balance Sheet.
-See Notes 9 and 10.

-The following table presents the financial instruments that are not carried at fair value but which require fair value disclosure as of December 31, 2016 and 2017:
+The following table presents the financial instruments that are not carried at fair value but which require fair value disclosure as of December 31, 2017 and 2018:

-December 31, 2016 December r 31, 2017 Carrying amount Fair value , Carrying amount Fair value (In mil lions) Cash, cash equivalents and restricted cash equivalents \$ 174.8 \$ 174.8 \$ 461.7 \$ 461.7 Deferred payment obligation 9.0 9.0 9.3 9.3 Long-term debt (excluding capitalized leases): Kronos term loan \$ 335.9 \$ 334.6 \$ \$ Kronos Senior Notes 471.1 495.1 Snake River Sugar Company fixed rate loans 250.0 250.0 250.0 250.0 Valhi credit facility with Contran 278.9 278.9 284.3 284.3 Tremont promissory note payable 14.5 14.5 13.1 13.1 BMI bank note payable 8.4 8.5 18.8 19.7 LandWell note payable to the City of Henderson 2.9 2.9 2.5 2.5
+December 31, 2017 December 31, 2018 Carrying amount Fair value Carrying amount Fair value (In mi llions) Cash, cash equivalents and restricted cash equivalents \$ 461.7 \$ 461.7 \$ 523.7 \$ 523.7 Deferred payment obligation 9.3 9.3 9.6 9.6 Long-term debt (excluding capitalized leases): Kronos Senior Notes 471.1 495.1 452.4 412.9 Snake River Sugar Company fixed rate loans 250.0 250.0 Valhi credit facility with Contran 284.3 284.3 314.3 314.3 Tremont promissory note payable 13.1 13.1 9.4 9.4 BMI bank note payable 18.8 19.7 18.0 18.8 LandWell note payable to the City of Henderson 2.5 2.5 2.1 2.1

-At December 31, 2016, the estimated market price of Kronos' term loan was \$983 per \$1,000 principal amount.
-At December 31, 2017, the estimated market price of Kronos' Senior Notes was €1,034 per €1,000 principal amount.
+At December 31, 2017, the estimated market price of Kronos' Senior Notes was €1,034 per €1,000 principal amount and at December 31, 2018, the estimated market price of Kronos' Senior Notes was €900 per €1,000 principal amount.
 The fair value of Kronos' term loan and Senior Notes was based on quoted market prices; however, these quoted market prices represent Level 2 inputs because the markets in which the term loan trades were not active.
-The fair value of our fixed-rate nonrecourse loans from Snake River Sugar Company is based upon the \$250 million redemption price of our investment in the Amalgamated Sugar Company LLC, which collateralizes the nonrecourse loans, (this is a Level 3 input).
 Fair values of variable interest rate notes receivable and debt and other fixed-rate debt are deemed to approximate book value.
 Due to their near-term maturities, the carrying amounts of accounts receivable and accounts payable are considered equivalent to fair value.
 See Notes 5 and 9.